 Once the map is drawn, slip it into a plastic page protector and attach it to a clipboard.
-Grab your Energizer headlight and lantern and take the whole family outside to play a map game in the backyard.
+Grab your headlight, flashlight, or lantern and take the whole family outside to play a map game in the backyard.

 Map Game for Building Spatial Concepts